fnichol/emeril/README.md

 There are 2 configuration items you need:

-1. Your [Community Site][community_site] username, chosen at signup time.
+1. Your [Supermarket site][supermarket_site] username, chosen at signup time.
-2. The file path to your [Community Site][community_site] user certificate.
+2. The file path to your [Supermarket site][supermarket_site] user certificate.
-   When you sign up to the Community Site, the site will provide this key to you as a `*.pem` file.
+   When you sign up to the Supermarket site, the site will provide this key to you as a `*.pem` file.

 The easiest way to get setup is to add both of these items to your default